ankane/searchkick/README.md

 end
 ```

-Use a different term for boosting by conversions [master]
+Use a different term for boosting by conversions

 ```ruby
 Product.search("banana", conversions_term: "organic banana")